Last modified June 8, 2026

 When used with a release version as additional argument, the command will show details for a single release.
 Example:

-kubectl gs get releases v15.2.1
+kubectl gs get releases aws-34.4.0

-Note: As an alternative to get releases
+Note: As an alternative to get releases, get release will also work.

 Output